-Sonia Banks Senior Vice President, Organizational Culture and Talent Development
+Sonia Banks Senior Vice President, Equity, Diversity, Inclusion, and Belonging

 Dr. Banks is a clinical psychologist with training in Africentric, behavioral, and humanist approaches to treatment.
 She was previously CEO at DRBANKSATPLAY, an innovation and human-strategy firm providing human resource management and organizational development for adaptive strategic change.
 Dr. Banks has provided educational training for leadership development and community partnerships at not-for-profit organizations offering health care, community, and social services.
 She earned her bachelor’s degree in psychology with a minor in African American Studies from Wellesley College and her master’s degree in human resource management with a concentration in training and organizational development from The New School for Social Research – Milano School of Management.
 She also holds a master’s degree and doctorate in clinical psychology from George Washington University.
 She is a recipient of a National Institute of Health Fellowship in community-based research.